Productivity and the hybrid environment

 Pre-Covid, changes to working patterns were in place for decades, if not a whole century.
 Suddenly the pandemic hit, and both governments and organisations had to change gear at lightning speed.

-Because of the shift to hybrid working, both public and private sector agencies now have a rare opportunity to remake their work systems to serve everyone better.
+Because of the shift to hybrid working, both public and private sector agencies now have a rare opportunity to intentionally remake their work systems to serve everyone better.
 Not just for Covid – though future variants may well emerge before it becomes endemic – but for all our future working lives.

 This gives us even more reason to have robust hybrid structures in place to move seamlessly between fully remote and hybrid models as the situation demands.